-Once a decision is made, we notify a vast number of media: The Talkline (203-255-TALK) is updated, ctweather.com is notified, then the radio stations, TV stations and our district webmaster.
+Once a decision is made, we notify a vast number of media: The Talkline (203-255-TALK) is updated, ctweather.com is notified, then the radio stations, the TV stations and our district webmaster.
 Updates are posted as quickly as possible.
+Emergency messages will also be issued to the contact phone numbers and email addresses provided by parents via the Fairfield Infinite Campus Portal.

-Delayed Openings are $\underline{2}$ hours after the normal starting time.
+Delayed Openings are 2 hours after the normal starting time.